DanySK/Experiment-2020-SCP-Graph-Statistics/README.md

 Underequipped hardware may not be able to complete the execution successfully.

 In order to run the experiments, the Java Development Kit 11 is required.
-It is very likely that they can run on any later version, but it is not guaranteed.
+We use a version of the Alchemist simulator and the Protelis language compatible with the JDK up to version 13.
-We test using OpenJ9 11 and latest, and OpenJDK 11 and latest.
+We test using OpenJ9 11 and 13, and OpenJDK 11 and 13.
 Original testing was performed with OpenJDK 13.
+Execution with JDK 14, and presumably later version, is known to fail.

 In order to produce the charts, Python 3 is required.
 We recommend Python 3.8.1,